DataMedSci/beprof/README.md

 from beprof import profile  #imports profile module
 ```

-Once you import necessery modules, you can use them to work with i.e. profiles:<br>
+Once you import necessary modules, you can use them to work with i.e. profiles:<br>

 ```
 from beprof import profile